Are You Making This Mistake With Your Resume?

 Many people keep a running record of their work history on LinkedIn.
 If they start at ABC Company as a webmaster, move to marketing associate, and get promoted to marketing manager it’s all documented on their LinkedIn profile.

 Unfortunately, when it comes to writing their resume they “lump” all the jobs with ABC Company under their current, and likely most prestigious title.
 This is bad for a number of reasons.

 First, it makes employers wonder if this is an honest mistake or if you are trying to hide something.
 Not a good thing.
 Second, indicating that you held one position at ABC Company, even if it may be the highest position, shows lack of career advancement.
 That doesn’t look good either.

 Finally, it doesn’t show that you’ve grown over the years, taken on additional responsibilities, and met, or exceeded, expectations during your tenure.
 It doesn’t tell a career story.

 So if you’re thinking that an employer will be more impressed by eight years as marketing manager instead of how your rose through the ranks think again.
 Also, if employers spot inconsistencies they may wonder what else they will find.
 Raising suspicions isn’t the ideal way to begin any relationship.
 Why would it be different with a potential employer?

-If you’d like to work with Annette Richmond, a certified resume writer, LinkedIn Profile writer, and career consultant, please visit career-intelligence Resume Writing & Career Services to schedule an introductory call to discuss your needs.
+If you’d like to work with Annette Richmond, a 3X Certified, Executive Resume Writer, LinkedIn Profile Writer, and former recruiter, please visit career-intelligence Resume Writing & Career Services to schedule an introductory call to discuss your needs.